catherineluse/versioned-docs-experiment/rancher-docs/en/pipelines/_index.md

 1. From the **Global** view, navigate to the project that you want to configure pipelines.

-1. Click **Resources > Pipelines.** In versions before v2.3.0, click **Workloads > Pipelines.**
+1. Click **Resources > Pipelines.**

 1. Find the repository that you want to set up a pipeline for.

 1. Configure the pipeline through the UI or using a yaml file in the repository, i.e. `.rancher-pipeline.yml` or `.rancher-pipeline.yaml`.
 Pipeline configuration is split into stages and steps.
 Stages must fully complete before moving onto the next stage, but steps in a stage run concurrently.
 For each stage, you can add different step types.
 Note: As you build out each step, there are different advanced options based on the step type.
 Advanced options include trigger rules, environment variables, and secrets.
-For more information on configuring the pipeline through the UI or the YAML file, refer to the [pipeline configuration reference.]({{<baseurl>}}/rancher/v2.0-v2.4/en/k8s-in-rancher/pipelines/config)
+For more information on configuring the pipeline through the UI or the YAML file, refer to the [pipeline configuration reference.]({{<baseurl>}}/rancher/v2.5/en/k8s-in-rancher/pipelines/config)

    * If you are going to use the UI, select the vertical **&#8942; > Edit Config** to configure the pipeline using the UI.
 After the pipeline is configured, you must view the YAML file and push it to the repository.
    * If you are going to use the YAML file, select the vertical **&#8942; > View/Edit YAML** to configure the pipeline.
 If you choose to use a YAML file, you need to push it to the repository after any changes in order for it to be updated in the repository.
 When editing the pipeline configuration, it takes a few moments for Rancher to check for an existing pipeline configuration.

 1. Select which `branch` to use from the list of branches.

-1. _Available as of v2.2.0_ Optional: Set up notifications.
+1. Optional: Set up notifications.

 1. Set up the trigger rules for the pipeline.